© New Generation Morzine

 So you’ll need to make sure they have:

 - a valid ski pass (you can get discounted passes if you're only using the nursery slopes)

 - skis, helmets, goggles - you can hire these from one of the many ski hire shops in the resort

 - appropriate clothing, like salopettes and a jacket, warm layers and gloves

 A ski pass isn’t necessary for kids under eight, but you'll still need to buy a hands-free card for them to use on the turnstiles.
 You can get one of these from any lift station, take ID to prove their age.

 Ski areas for families

-There is also a nursery area with free lift in the villages of Les Brévières and Tignes 1800 (still being developed).
-Further beginner areas can be found above Les Brévières, nice tree-lined blue runs that tend to be quieter than the slopes further up the mountain.
+Les Brévières and Tignes 1800 has a nursery area with a free lift.
+Further beginner areas can be found above Les Brévières.
 The Gliss Park is a mini playground filled with boxes, whoops and a boardercross, it's located at the bottom of the Palafour lift.

 Activities for families

-You may find that the main sports centre of each town host a kids club during the summer holidays, normally from 1st July to 30th August, with activities such as swimming, climbing, tennis, basketball, ice-skating, etc. and organised hikes and picnics.
+You may find that the main sports centre of each town host a kids club during the summer holidays, with activities such as swimming, climbing, tennis, basketball, ice-skating, etc and organised hikes and picnics.